HydrolienF/FlagsH/README.md

 - "DEFAULT": No difference with main hand.
 - "VANILLA": Off hand only place vanilla banners.
 (Allow vanilla banner to be placed.)
 - "INVERTED": Off hand place banner in sneaking mode instead of flags.
 (Allow banner to be placed on switchable blocks.)
+- "VANILLA_AND_INVERTED": Off hand place banner in sneaking mode and vanilla banner while not sneaking.

 ## Statistics